cknotz/bst290/README.md

 ## Installation

-You can install the development version of `bst290` using the following code:
+You can install the current version of `bst290` using the following code:

 ``` r
 # Requires devtools to install from Github